ddZ6ii/vite-tailwindcss-vanilla-js-starter/README.md

 # Vite starter - HTML | Tailwind CSS | Vanilla JavaScript

 This is a Vite starter for vanilla JavaScript projects with TailwindCSS.

-It is entended to be used together with `degit` to speed up the workflow of starting a new project from scratch.
+This starter is entented to be used together with `degit` to speed up the workflow of starting a new project from scratch.
 This approach is much quicker than using `git clone`, because you're not downloading the entire git history!

 ## Getting started

-`degit` allows to make copies of git repositories, which is very handy to your project with a template
+`degit` allows to make copies of git repositories which is very handy to scaffold a template and quickly start a project with a clean git history.

 ### 1. Create a local copy from a github repo

 > **_NOTE:_** you can use `npx` as an alternative to a global installation.

-First install [`degit`] globally using your favorite package manager:
+First install [degit](https://github.com/Rich-Harris/degit) globally using your favorite package manager:

 ```console
 yarn global add degit